 - Star Wars: Galaxy’s Edge

 - Toy Story Land

 Hollywood Studios has changed quite a bit from the early days of MGM Studios.
-At that time, each area of the park was different, but for the most part, they all revolved around a romanticized version of 1920s or 30s-era Hollywood.
+At that time, each area of the park was different, but for the most part, they all revolved around a romanticized version of the 1920s or 30s-era Hollywood.

 Now there is a much bigger difference from area to area and Disney has paved over some of the original lands in the park for more specific movie-themed areas like Toy Story Land and Galaxy’s Edge.
 Let’s take a look at all the lands at Hollywood Studios.

 Any trip to Hollywood Studios starts on Hollywood Boulevard.
-This is the Studios’ version of Main Street, U.S.A., operates much in the same way, and sets the stage for the rest of your day here.
+This is the Studios’ version of Main Street, U.S.A., which operates much in the same way, and sets the stage for the rest of your day here.

 The entrance gate is inspired by the Pan-Pacific Auditorium.
 Don’t miss a recreation of the Crossroads of the World tower in the entrance plaza.